intel-ai-tce/inference_results_v2.1/closed/Intel/code/dlrm-99.9/pytorch-cpu/README.md

 # Run on host with docker image (automation script)
+You could run the workload with prepared docker image, without going into the docker image container.
+This script can automatically process running docker containers with minimal user intervention, using the pre-trained models and datasets that are saved outside of the container environment.
 ###  1. Prepare dataset and model in host
 ```
 please follow the step above to prepare the dataset and model on host system.